 Montana ranchers seek to improve their land’s forage.
 However, their access to the resources necessary to do so is variable and often limited.
 The resources could be materials (such as fencing and water infrastructure), labor and time, or educational.
 Grazing consultants and workshops can be expensive.
 Additionally, what works on one ranch may not work on another.

-Producers most need carbon payments in the first few years of implementing developments needed to improve their grazing practices.
+Producers most need carbon payments in the first few years of implementing the developments needed to improve their grazing practices.
 The carbon payments provide the capital and financial security to improve soil health before the productivity benefits are realized.
-Therefore, NativeEnergy’s Help Build is the best suited model for enabling corporate funds to support ranchers in making sustainable changes to increase their lands’ productivity, deliver real, measurable, and additional carbon sequestration as well as soil health benefits.
+Therefore, NativeEnergy’s Help Build is the best suited model for enabling corporate funds to enable ranchers to make sustainable changes to increase their lands’ productivity and deliver real, measurable, and additional carbon sequestration as well as soil health benefits.

 The project will pursue validation with the Verified Carbon Standard in 2018.
 Help Build payments will be made for the first few years of the project.
 Grazing plans and ranch records will be monitored and evaluated annually with support from Western Sustainability Exchange.
 The grazing plans will be modified annually to reflect the most up to date best practices and existing land, climate conditions, and needs.
 VCS verification of carbon accruals will be made within the first 5-7 years, at which point NativeEnergy will reevaluate whether further Help Build payments need to be made and how to best support the ranchers in continuing to improve their soil’s health.